 View Post

 In Guitar Blog, Music, Practice and Technique, Scales by Craig Smith

 Introduction to Modal Scales for Guitarists I know what you’re thinking.
 Oh, great.
-Another article on scales.
-You may be asking yourself the usual questions: Why do I need to learn these scales?
-Why do modal scales have such funny names?
-Are these scales really going to make me better?
-Can I really use modes in everyday guitar playing situations?
-These are the same things I asked myself over 30 years ago when I first …
+Another article on guitar scales.
+You may be asking yourself the usual questions: These are the same things I asked myself over 30 years ago when I first started using the Modal Scales in my everyday guitar playing.
+I remember back in the late 1980’s when I was first starting out on the guitar, reading about these mysterious scales in magazine interviews …

+View Post